Dawideck/Dawideck/README.md

 My name's Dawid.

-I've studied IT n-teen years ago, but resigned and went to study my passion - music.
+I've studied IT n-teen years ago, but resigned and went to study what I thought was my passion - music.

 Years have passed and it seems that an old polish proverb's wisdom dawned upon me.
 **"Old love does not rust."**